Edited by Azizi Powell

 Thanks to all those who are shared these examples.
 Thanks also to those who are featured in the showcased video and thanks to the publisher of this video on YouTube.

-DESCRIPTION OF FOOT STOMPING CHEERS [Revised June 7, 2016]
+DESCRIPTION OF FOOT STOMPING CHEERS [Reformatted June 6, 2017]

-"Foot stomping cheers" is the term that I coined in 2000 for a relatively new category of children's recreational play that is (was?) performed mostly by pre-teen and younger girls and that involves chanting and choreographed foot and hand clapping movements.
+"Foot stomping cheers" is the term that I coined in 2000 for a relatively new category of children's recreational play that is (was?) performed mostly by preteen and younger girls and that involves chanting and choreographed foot stomping combined with (individual) clapping movements.

 I believe that foot stomping cheers are an updated form of African Americans' (and other Americans') "show me your motion" circle games.
 "Going To Kentucky" is a widely known example of a "show me your motion" circle game.